Feufochmar/ever-hopeful/README.md

 Note: if you already have Ever-Hopeful installed, please also run `yarn prune` (some modules can be stale and need to be removed).

 Ever-Hopeful needs a config file and to create a sample config file, just run `ever-hopeful -s`, redirect the output on a file and then edit it (`ever-hopeful -s > config.yaml`).
 The config file contains all the available configuration options.
 Be sure to provide a valid server hostname (like wiki.mycompany.com) if you use a 3rd party provider for authentication (like Google or GitHub).
 It is needed for them to be able to get back to you.

-This document contains also [the reference](#configuration-options-reference) for all the possible options.

 If you define a `remote` to push to, then Ever-Hopeful will automatically issue a push to that remote every `pushInterval` seconds.
 To declare a `remote` for Ever-Hopeful to use, you'll need to identify the name of your local remote.
 The following example shows how a local remote is typically defined: